Affiliate links on Android Authority may earn us a commission. Learn more.

 For whatever reason, Amazon has yet to catch up.
 Alexa does have a “Follow-Up” mode, but you have to manually enable it for each device, and all it does is allow follow-up commands without repeating a wake word.
 It’s barely any more efficient, since you’re still using two full sentences.

 Service access can vary from region to region.
-If you’re subscribed to Amazon Prime, US benefits include a mid-tier version of Amazon Music with 100 million songs on shuffle, plus access to Prime Video, and photo backup with Amazon Photos.
-You’ll have to pay extra for Amazon Music Unlimited features like spatial audio, high fidelity, and of course playing specific tracks on-demand.
+If you’re subscribed to Amazon Prime, a few US benefits include a mid-tier version of Amazon Music with added (but limited) on-demand playback, as well as access to Prime Video, and photo backup with Amazon Photos.
+You’ll have to pay extra for Amazon Music Unlimited features like spatial audio, high fidelity, and of course playing every track on-demand.